-- 4.7 If a medical assessor is unable to distinguish between two DRE categories then the higher category should be applied and reasons for explained in the report. - 4.8 At the time of the assessment, no value should be placed on the possibility of the condition being treated either medically or surgically in the future.
-Subject to 1.22 of these Guidelines, the assessment should be made at the time of interview and examination if the medical assessor considers the condition to be stable and permanent. - 4.9 The evaluation should not include any allowance for predicted long-term change.
-For example, a spinal stenosis syndrome after vertebral fracture, or increased back pain due to osteoarthritis of synovial joints after intervertebral disc injury should not be factored in to the impairment evaluation. - 4.10 All impairments in relation to the spine should be calculated in terms of whole person impairment and assessed in accordance with this Chapter and Chapter 1 of these Guidelines and Chapter 3.3 of AMA 4 Guides. - 4.11 A chart similar to Figure 61 (pp 96 97, AMA 4 Guides) can be utilised for a summary of the spinal history. - 4.12 The assessment should include: a comprehensive accurate history; a review of all pertinent records available at the assessment; a comprehensive description of the worker's current symptoms; a careful and thorough physical examination; and all findings of relevant laboratory, imaging, diagnostic and ancillary tests available at the assessment.
+- 4.7 The evaluation should not include any allowance for predicted long-term change.
+For example, a spinal stenosis syndrome after vertebral fracture, or increased back pain due to osteoarthritis of synovial joints after intervertebral disc injury should not be factored in to the impairment evaluation. - 4.8 All impairments in relation to the spine should be calculated in terms of whole person impairment and assessed in accordance with this Chapter and Chapter 1 of these MAA Guidelines and Chapter 3.3 of AMA 4 Guides. - 4.9 A chart similar to Figure 61 (pp 96-97, AMA 4 Guides) can be utilised for a summary of the spinal history. - 4.10 The assessment should include: a comprehensive accurate history; a review of all pertinent records available at the assessment; a comprehensive description of the individual's current symptoms; a careful and thorough physical examination; and all findings of relevant laboratory, imaging, diagnostic and ancillary tests available at the assessment.
 Imaging findings that are used to support the impairment rating should be concordant with symptoms and findings on examination.
-The medical assessor should record whether diagnostic tests and radiographs were seen or whether they relied on reports. - 4.13 While imaging and other studies may assist medical assessors in making a diagnosis, it is important to note that the presence of a morphological variation from what is called 'normal' in an imaging study in and of itself does not make the diagnosis.
+The assessor should record whether diagnostic tests and radiographs were seen or whether they relied on reports. - 4.11 While imaging and other studies may assist medical assessors in making a diagnosis, it is important to note that the presence of a morphological variation from what is called 'normal' in an imaging study in and of itself does not make the diagnosis.
 Several reports indicate that approximately 30% of persons who have never had back pain will have an imaging study that can be interpreted as 'positive' for a herniated disc, and 50% or more will have bulging discs.
 Further, the prevalence of degenerative changes, bulges and herniations increases with advancing age.
 To be of diagnostic value, imaging findings must be concordant with clinical symptoms and signs.
-In other words, an imaging test is useful to confirm a diagnosis, but an imaging result alone is insufficient to qualify for a DRE category. - 4.14 The medical assessor should include in the report a description of how the impairment rating was calculated, with reference to the relevant Tables and/or figures used.
+In other words, an imaging test is useful to confirm a diagnosis, but an imaging result alone is insufficient to qualify for a DRE category. - 4.12 The assessor should include in the report a description of how the impairment rating was calculated, with reference to the relevant Tables and/or figures used.